finmavis/razzle-boilerplate/README.md

 You can again view your application at http://localhost:3000

-### `npm run start:prod:windows` or `yarn start:prod:windows`

-Runs the compiled app in production on `windows Platform`

-You can again view your application at http://localhost:3000

 ### `npm run lint` or `yarn lint`

 To check javascript linting rules.